Addicted to Material Possessions? How to Let Go.

 We Already Have Everything We Need

-5 Ways To Get Rid Of Your Stuff
+6 Best Ways To Get Rid Of Your Clutter

 - Garage Sale.
 Organize a friendly display of all items.
 Price as necessary.
 Post signs throughout the area and list in the newspaper for free.

 - On Line Sources.
-Our neighborhood offers on line sell and donate newsletters.
-A great and convenient way to start de-cluttering projects.
+Most neighborhoods offer "on line sell", and donate newsletters.
+This is a great and convenient way to start de-cluttering projects.

 - Donate.
 Grab a large garbage bag and throw everything right in.
 Stores such as Goodwill and Salvation Army will give you a write-off receipt for your taxes.

 - Charities.
 This is the way I go!
 Find local charities in your area fast with a Google Search and donate.
 You may end up even feeling good about letting go of your stuff knowing you are helping others.

 - Ebay.
 Selling on ebay can bring you in some extra cash as you let go of items you no longer need.

 Give a silent thank you as you toss your things away.
 Your possessions have served you for a time.
 Keep life simple as you celebrate the ordinary.
 Your heart knows the beauty and comfort in common things.
 Now, let it tell your head.